 BRL-CAD is a powerful cross-platform open source solid modeling system.
 The system can be used to create, import, prepare, and analyze 3-D geometric target descriptions.
 It includes interactive graphical geometry editing, a powerful high-performance solid ray-tracing library, multiple optical rendering features, image and signal-processing tools, a system performance analysis benchmark suite, an embedded Tcl/Tk scripting interface, a robust high-performance geometric representation and analysis library, and a large collection of related tools and utilities.
 BRL-CAD is a hybrid modeling system supporting the import and editing for a great variety of solid and surface geometric representations, including implicit primitives with Boolean expressions; explicit boundary representation (BREP) Non-Uniform Rational B-Spline (NURBS) surfaces, n-Manifold polygonal mesh geometry (NMG), and triangle mesh (BoT) geometry; volumetric medical scan data models; terrain models; point cloud data sets; and more.

 The package supports geometry editing with constructive solid geometry (CSG) Boolean operations, such as union, intersection, and subtraction.
 BRL-CAD also provides tools for performing model validation and verification (V&V), including computing mass, moments of inertia, and centroids, as well as detecting overlap interferences and other hierarchical modeling issues.
-For application developers, BRL-CAD also supports a rich application development API through which geometry, ray tracing, and attribute data are passed to other applications.
+For application developers, BRL-CAD also supports a rich application development application programming interface (API) through which geometry, ray tracing, and attribute data are passed to other applications.
 The system runs on all major desktop and supercomputer platforms, including BSD, Linux, Mac OS X, Windows, and various UNIX operating systems.
 In addition, BRL-CAD is an actively developed open source project with open participation from contributors around the world.

 FATEPEN – Fast Air Target Encounter Penetration Program